LLNL/GRAPE/README.md

                             [default: .grapeconfig.publish.tickVersion]
     -T <arg>                An argument to pass to grape-version tick.
 Type grape version --help for available options and defaults. -T can be used multiple times to pass multiple arguments.
-    --user=<user>           Your Stash username.
+    --user=<user>           Your Bitbucket username.
-    --stashURL=<url>        Your Stash URL, e.g. https://rzlc.llnl.gov/stash .
+    --bitbucketURL=<url>        Your Bitbucket URL, e.g. https://rzlc.llnl.gov/bitbucket .
                             [default: .grapeconfig.project.stashURL]
     --verifySSL=<bool>      Set to False to ignore SSL certificate verification issues.
                             [default: .grapeconfig.project.verifySSL]
-    --project=<project>     Your Stash Project.
+    --project=<project>     Your Bitbucket Project.
 See grape-review for more details.
                             [default: .grapeconfig.project.name]
-    --repo=<repo>           Your Stash repo.
+    --repo=<repo>           Your Bitbucket repo.
 See grape-review for more details.
                             [default: .grapeconfig.repo.name]
     -R <arg>                Argument(s) to pass to grape-review, in addition to --title="**IN PROGRESS**:" --prepend.
                             Type grape review --help for valid options.
     --noReview              Don't perform any actions that interact with pull requests.
-Overrides --useStash.
+Overrides --useBitbucket.
-    --useStash=<bool>       Whether or not to use pull requests. [default: .grapeconfig.publish.useStash] --public=<public>       The branch to publish to.
+    --useBitbucket=<bool>       Whether or not to use pull requests. [default: .grapeconfig.publish.useStash] --public=<public>       The branch to publish to.
 Defaults to the mapping for the current topic branch as described by .grapeconfig.flow.topicDestinationMappings. .grapeconfig.flow.topicPrefixMappings is used
                             if no option for .grapeconfig.flow.topicDestinationMappings exists.